This website will be unavailable from 8am on Tuesday 27 May for several hours, for planned maintenance. We apologise for any inconvenience.

-Great British Energy Bill returns to the Lords
+Great British Energy Bill receives Royal Assent

 The Great British Energy Bill seeks to establish Great British Energy, as a publicly-owned and operationally independent energy company.